open-formulieren/open-forms/docs/configuration/prefill/bag.rst

 ===

-The BAG (Basisregistratie Adressen en Gebouwen) is a database from the `Kadaster`_ containing address inforamtion, that can be accessed via the semi-public `BAG API`_.
+The BAG (Basisregistratie Adressen en Gebouwen) is a database from the `Kadaster`_ containing address information, that can be accessed via the semi-public `BAG API`_.
 Open Forms can be configured to access this API to autocomplete addresses.